 Medical aestheticians are state-licensed skin care specialists who work in healthcare facilities.
-They provide skin care treatment and makeup tips to help patients whose illnesses, injuries or surgeries have affected their appearance.
-Training can vary, but all medical aestheticians must complete a state-approved cosmetology program where they learn about skin conditions and procedures.
-Aestheticians must be licensed in all states, which usually calls for passing a written, and sometimes a practical, examination.
+They provide skin care treatment and makeup tips to patients whose illnesses, injuries or surgeries have affected their appearance.
+Training can vary, but most medical aestheticians must complete a state-approved cosmetology program where they learn about skin conditions and procedures.
+Aestheticians must be licensed in all states (except Connecticut), which usually calls for passing a written, and sometimes a practical, examination.

 |Required Education||State-approved cosmetology training program|

 |Projected Job Growth (2019-2029)*||17% for skin care specialists|

 |Median Annual Salary (2019)*||$34,090 per year for skin care specialists|

 - Check the eligibility requirements for your state

 - Choose a medical cosmetology program that fits your goals

 - Take advantage of internships and volunteer work while completing your training

 An aspiring medical aesthetician needs a high school diploma or GED certificate to enter cosmetology school.
 Each state's board of cosmetology approves relevant training programs, which last up to nine months and lead to diplomas or associate degrees.
 Students learn about skin care procedures such as facials, microdermabrasions, specialty masks and hair removal.